delveper/heroes/README.md

-# Heroes
+# PDY
-from Super Puper Intellias Heroes
+Professional Development for You/th